lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 “as I have long lived, so now I hope to die; leaving behind me this paper, as witness that / there was one man, of little note, and of no ambition, who, having his eyes opened to see some great errors of the time ... could not refrain from warning his brethren” (32-33)

+STC T87820: “Considerations on the religious worship of the heathens as bearing unanswerable testimony to the principles of Christianity.
+In a letter to the Rev. W. Vincent, D. D. Head Master of Westminster-School.
+By the Rev. William Jones, M. A. Rector of Paston, Northamptonshire” --- 1799, 28p, 8°

+Jones is worried that boys are being led into sinful ways by their classical educations.
+His proposed compromise is to teach “heathen” ideas in such a way as to let them “prove” Christian theology.
+E.g., the existence of heathen priests proves the existence of god: “The case is then plain concerning the origin of priesthood.
+It must have come either from God, or from Nature, or from Tradition.
+From Nature it could not come; not a Deist in the nation will pretend it.
+It if came from tradition, that tradition must have had some true original; / and this is but another way of saying it came from God.”
+(5-6) He also thinks the idea of animal sacrifice must have come from Revelations.
+The existence of oracles proves that Christian prophets were real--- “there never would have been a false oracle, unless there had been a true one” (13).

+Jones is indignant about a work by “the learned Dr. Spencer”: “He preposterously deduced the rites of the Hebrews from the rites of the Heathens; and so produced a work of learned appearance, and composed in elegant Latin, but disgraceful to Christian Divinity, dishonourable to the Church of England, and affording a very bad example to vain scholars who should succeed him.”
+(15) Jones thinks the Heathens pretended to have miracles in order to compete with the real miracles of the Hebrews, “and here we shall find the true reason why they so universally hated the nation of the Jews.
+When a ma is a plagiary, he either hides the original out of which he borrows, or represents it as worthless ad contemptible” (16).
+It seems necessary to Jones that the original miracles are real: “for how came Heathens to dream of such things as miracles?
+No man could dream of a thunder-storm, unless he had heard one” (16).

+Two final conclusions: “I. That, if Heathen books give this testimony to Divine Revelation, we should use them for the best end they are capable of answering, the confirmation of our own faith.
+They will never draw us away from God, if we understand what Heathenism is, and whence it came; not should we ever omit to take advantage of it, in our arguments against infidels.”
+(23)

+P 24-25, also warn school boys so they don’t end up French:

+![][ScreenShot2021-02-22at9.56.40PM]

+![][ScreenShot2021-02-22at9.56.50PM]

+This kind of religious writing follows very different conventions than a sermon --- not based on a passage from scripture.

+“An account of the prime cost of all cargoes purchased in India, and shipped for Europe, in the year 1793-4; together with the commercial charges at each presidency, not added to the invoice”

 This single sheet item was, according to the ESTC, “issued as a Parliamentary paper” (“ordered to be printed 17th April 1795”) and exists in three academic libraries.
 It is also reproduced in facsimile in volume 91 of the 1975 printed resource *House of Commons sessional papers of the eighteenth century*, edited by Sheila Lambert --- a work with 147 volumes!
 HathiTrust has scans of many of these volumes, but, heartbreakingly, not volume 91.
 HathiTrust goes from 89 to 92.
 Abebooks sells volumes 2 and 90, for very modest prices!

 Although this is a very boring document (and at a single sheet is practically “ephemera”), its official governmental role greatly increased its survivorship--- not only preserved as an original, but reproduced in a new technology, even if not (yet?) reproduced a second time.

+The East India Company Act 1793 gave a 20-year renewal to the charter with relatively little fuss (compared to the previous two charter acts), per wikipedia

+4 April 1794 (the year prior) Henry Dundas gives a speech on the finances of the East India company --- in preparation for “a general Arrangement in which the respective Interests of the Public and the Company were to be adjusted” (STC T166699 1).
+The general idea seems to be to extract more money from them: the financial documents are meant “to shew what annual Surplus might be expected to result from the Whole of the Revenues and Trade, applicable to the Benefit of the Proprietors of India Stock, and of the Public” (STC T166699 1).

 17 April 1795 - Mr Owen (from the Directors of the East India Company) presents accounts & papers t0 the House of Commons: 23 items, of which the thing I want is no. 22.
 It was ordered that they lie on the table and that copies be made.
 No mention of the activity appears to be made in the recorded debates